Interactions between autoequivalences, stability conditions, and moduli problems: Background.

-An important feature of stability conditions is that we can recover our semistable objects given the abelian category $\s{P}(0,1]$ and the charge $Z: K(A) = K(\s{T}) \rightarrow \mathbb{H}^\prime$.
-This viewpoint motivates the equivalent definition of a stability condition: the heart of a bounded t-structure $\s{A} \subset \s{T}$, and a homomorphism (called a stability function) $Z: K(\s{A}) \rightarrow \mathbb{H}^\prime$ which satisfies a certain finiteness condition similar to Definition \ref{stab defn}(d), called the Harder-Narasimhan property.
-All the stability functions/charges in this paper will have this property.
+We can alternatively define a stability condition with the data $(\sA, Z)$ where $\sA$ is the heart of a bounded t-structure and a homomorphism (called a stability function) $Z: K(\s{A}) \rightarrow \mathbb{H}^\prime$ which satisfies a certain finiteness condition similar to Definition \ref{stab defn}(d).
+To recover the above definition, set $\sP(0, 1] = A$ and calculate semistable objects via a slope function defined by $Z$.